decor

 Why Are There Blood Pressure Drugs Lawsuits?

-It has been shown that companies that produce blood pressure drugs were aware of the dangerous side effects but failed to report how lethal the side effects are.
-These companies fail to tell the doctors and patients all the real side effects in an effort to keep their drugs on the market.
+It has been shown that companies that produce blood pressure drugs were aware of dangerous side effects but failed to report how lethal the side effects may be.
+These companies may have failed to inform doctors and patients all of the side effects in efforts to keep their drugs on the market.

 Why Have Plaintiffs Filed Blood Pressure Drug Lawsuits?

-Multiple blood pressure drugs have been shown to experience adverse effects in the patients who take them.
-For instance, the drug Lisinopril has been associated with liver damage, and another drug, Micardis, has been connected to causing cancer in patients.
+Multiple blood pressure drugs have been shown to increase the risk of serious side effects in the patients who take them.
+For instance, the drug Lisinopril has been associated with liver damage, while another drug, Micardis, has been connected to causing cancer in patients.

-A list of extreme side effects that caused plaintiffs to file lawsuits are:
+A list of extreme side effects that may have caused plaintiffs to file lawsuits include:

 • Kidney damage or failure